Green Federated Learning: Measurement Methodology

 The logger records events happening on the production FL client runtime.
 The logger is based on a generic logging system used widely in our production client runtimes and has minimal resource footprint.
 The generic logging system guarantees that the events are defined, created, and processed consistently across all the apps and services.
 The logger runs in parallel with an FL session.
 The downstream of the logger is a server-side database to store the logs sent from the client runtime logger.

+\paragraph{Device training requirements.} It is a common practice in cross-device FL that training only takes place when the device is idle, charging, connected to an unmetered network (typically, Wi-Fi) \cite{fl_open_problems, google_fl, papaya}.

-\paragraph{Accounting for geography.} In cross-device FL, an end-user device participates in an FL round when it is idle, charging, and on an unmetered network (e.g., Wi-Fi).
-Since the device is in the charging mode for FL, considering the source of energy for charging results in a more accurate carbon footprint estimate.
+\paragraph{Accounting for geography.} Since the device is in the charging mode for FL, considering the source of energy for charging results in a more accurate carbon footprint estimate.
 To this end, we also consider the country where an end user connects from when the device is charging, since different countries have different carbon intensities.
 Carbon intensity reflects the amount of CO$_2$ emitted per unit of energy.
 We obtained country-level carbon intensities using the most recent reported year, e.g., 2020 or 2021, by Our World in Data~\cite{e2c_numbers}.

+\paragraph{Optimization with regards to geography or heterogeneity.} One direction for reducing carbon impact of FL is to optimize carbon and performance with regards to the heterogeneity of clients (e.g., run more on clients with better power profile), or optimizing with respect to the carbon intensity of their location (e.g., run more on clients whose location has greener power source).
+These optimization strategies, although promising, may introduce bias and amplify unfairness due to the fact that clients with good energy profiles or with greener energy sources are underrepresented in the Global South.
+We encourage the community to study this direction further.

-\paragraph{Power profile of a phone.} Several methods exist to get the compute and communication power of end-user devices.
+\paragraph{Power profile of phones.} We acknowledge that power estimation of phones has been notoriously difficult \cite{oliner2013carat, couto2015greendroid}.
+Several methods exist to get the compute and communication power of end-user devices.
 One may try to approximate the power consumption of phones based on modeling different components, e.g., Wi-Fi units and TCP/IP layers~\cite{xiao2013modeling}, although these models may not be accurate.
 Another approach is to estimate the power drainage by looking at the phone's battery level over time.
 This method is a coarse-grained and noisy proxy to power consumption, as the battery life also depends on factors such as the age of the battery and ambient temperature.
 Moreover, the battery drain may differ for the same app usage across devices.
+Recent studies use collaborative methods for more accurate power measurements \cite{almeida2021smart, bustamante2022batterylab}.
+In this study, the main challenge for power estimation is the {\em diversity of devices} (see below).
+To address this challenge, we use Android phone's \emph{power profile}.
+The power profile is an XML file (typically named \verb|power_profile.xml|) that Android device manufacturers must provide to specify parameters of different electronic components and the approximate battery drainage caused by these components over time~\cite{android-power-profile}.
+This is the method we adopt as it provides accurate data for phone power consumption based on manufacturer information.